13 Signs Your Relationship Is In Trouble

 11- Feeling critical or disappointed in significant ways about your partner discourages mutual respect and realistic love.

-12- Not having basic needs and wants met creates a vacuum which chokes relationship.
+12- Not having basic needs and wants met creates a vacuum which chokes a relationship.

 13- Compromised dependability and the inability to trust your partner makes lasting, fulfilling relationships extremely difficult.